 At IEMA, we take a holistic or ‘big picture’ view of sustainability.
 We support everyone working to tackle all environmental and sustainability challenges, from climate change and reducing waste, to driving efficiency and managing risk.
 For us, it includes impact assessment, environmental management and corporate sustainability.

-Read our Impact Report 2019 to find our how we’re supporting members and helping to influence the sustainability agenda.
-You can download the report here.
+Read our Impact Report 2020 to find our how we’re supporting members and helping to influence the sustainability agenda.
+Explore our interactive report here.

 Financial Accounts 2020